MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 description: "Learn about reports, errors, and status codes for cloud to cloud migrations using Migration Manager in Microsoft 365."
 ---

-# Reports, errors & status codes for cloud migrations
+# Reports and errors for cloud migrations

-Migration Manager generates a series of logs and reports for scan/migration tasks in cloud migration scenarios.
-There are two sets of reports: Those generated during the scan stage and those during the actual migration.
+Migration Manager generates a series of logs and reports for scan/migration tasks in cloud migration scenarios such as Google Drive, Dropbox, Box, and Egnyte.

 A scan/migration task presents as a row in the Migration Manager scan/migration list.
 Normally, a task equals: